Denver Wood Shake Roof Repair, Install & Replacement

 Denver Wood Shake Roofing Installation

 Wood shakes don’t sit evenly on each other, which increases the risk of moisture entering through the roof.
 Improper installation can also affect your roof’s longevity, which means that you’ll have to replace it prematurely.
-At Maxx Roof, our team has all the necessary skills, experience, and equipment to install your new shake roof correctly, eliminating the risk of water damage and preventing excessive roof insurance claims.
+At Maxx Roof LLC Denver, our team has all the necessary skills, experience, and equipment to install your new shake roof correctly, eliminating the risk of water damage and preventing excessive roof insurance claims.

 Our roofing installation process consists of the following steps: